-NOTE: In some dioceses, on May 29th the Solemnity of the Ascension will be celebrated.
+PLEASE NOTE: In some dioceses, on the Seventh Sunday of Easter the Ascension is celebrated.
 For the reflection for the Ascension, click HERE.

 The Seventh Sunday of Easter [C]

 Acts 7:55-60 + Revelation 22:12-14,16-17,20 + John 17:20-26